SeeedDocument/Seeed-WiKi/docs/Motor_Shield_V2.0.md

 // END FILE
 ```
-If there's nothing happen, please double check if you had connected the wire right.
+If nothing happens, please double check if you have connected the wire right.

 ## Library APIs